Rates and rating values

 We revalue our properties every three years.
 Any change in rating value is compared with the last revaluation, three years ago, whereas most media coverage refers to changes in property values over the last 12 months.

-If my property value increases, will my rates go up?
+If my property value goes down, will my rates also go down?

 What is the difference between a rating value and a current market valuation?